-If you are interested in being contacted in the Spring for either or both courses then please email me using the contact box at the end of this page.
+If you are interested in either or both courses or want to be added to the waiting list, then please email me using the contact box at the end of this page.

 This year only Andrew will be demonstrating portraiture at nearby Clevedon art club on Tuesday the 9th from 7.30pm, a small additional charge is payable for non-members.

 Note that previous experience of painting portraits or lifeclass studies in oil paint is a pre-requisite to getting the most from the course.

 Why did I get involved?
 I met Andrew at his exhibition in London and queried why he taught portraiture in Umbria but not in Britain.
 He said if you organise it I’ll turn up, so here it is.

 Feedback from previous courses…